Adarsh6D/Travel-website/README.md

 # Travel-website
 Travel website useful for traveler.
-It give traveler good ideas about travel.
+It give traveler good ideas about travel.. and it was so helpful